cockroachdb/docs/src/current/v24.1/migration-overview.md

 After [converting the schema](#convert-the-schema), load your data into CockroachDB so that you can [test your application queries](#validate-queries).
 Then use [MOLT Fetch]({% link {{ page.version.version }}/molt-fetch.md %}) to move the source data to CockroachDB.

-Alternatively, you can use one of the following methods to migrate the data (you may need to use additional tooling to extract and/or convert the data to an appropriate file format):
+Alternatively, you can use one of the following methods to migrate the data.
+Additional tooling may be required to extract or convert the data to a supported file format.

-- {% include {{ page.version.version }}/migration/load-data-import-into.md %} Typically, initial data loading during a database migration will not be running concurrently with application traffic, so the fact that `IMPORT INTO` takes the table offline may not have any observable availability impact.
+- {% include {{ page.version.version }}/migration/load-data-import-into.md %} Typically during a migration, data is initially loaded before foreground application traffic begins to be served, so the impact of taking the table offline when running `IMPORT INTO` may be minimal.
 - {% include {{ page.version.version }}/migration/load-data-third-party.md %} Within the tool, you can select the database tables to migrate to the test cluster.
 - {% include {{ page.version.version }}/migration/load-data-copy-from.md %}